urahara897/interview_cardmarket/README.md

 All of this happens without you having to click any buttons or run any commands manually!

+> **Want to understand how the release system works?** Check out [RELEASE_CONFIG.md](RELEASE_CONFIG.md) for a detailed explanation of how semantic versioning, commit analysis, and automated releases work in this project.

 ## What's in This Repository

 ```